-How to enhance your wedding ceremony photos
+How to get the best wedding ceremony photos

 2. Have an unplugged ceremony!